Ferdinand Magellan (railcar): Features

 When the Ferdinand Magellan was rebuilt for presidential travel, the original six bedrooms in the car were reduced to four, and the dining room and observation lounge were enlarged.
 Two of the bedrooms were a suite for the President and the First Lady, with a fully equipped bathroom, including a bathtub, connecting the two bedrooms.
 The dining room could also be used as a conference room.
 It has a solid mahogany table that measures 38 × 72 in and seats eight.
 The front end of the car held quarters for two stewards, a pantry, a galley, mechanical equipment, storage and ice bunkers.

 The car was protected with 5/8 in armor plate on the sides, top, bottom and ends.
 The windows were replaced with sealed 3 in 12-ply laminated bullet resistant glass.
 As the windows were sealed, the car was air conditioned by blowing the interior air over pipes carrying the meltwater from ice.
 Other features included bank vault style doors at the rear entrance to the car, two escape hatches (located in the lounge and presidential bathroom) for emergency egress, exterior loudspeakers for public addresses, a telephone in every room that could be connected to a trainside telephone outlet provided by the local telephone company and a custom built wheel-chair elevator that could lift Roosevelt from ground level up to the rear platform of the car.
 The wheel-chair elevator was removed after Roosevelt's death in 1945.

 These modifications increased the weight of the car from 160,000 lb to 285,000 lb, making the Ferdinand Magellan the heaviest passenger railcar ever used in the United States.
 The Ferdinand Magellan traveled at the end of a special train that included Pullman sleeping cars for staff and reporters, baggage cars, and a communications car operated by the Army Signal Corps.

 Other modifications included change to coupler (Type D to Type E) and draft gear (from N-10-F to NF-11-E); change of trucks (from D-24 to 24-F); additional generator (4 kW.) – all of which were encompassed in the new Plan, 3972D on August 12, 1942.
 The car was air conditioned on December 28, 1933, to Special Order 546, and was not part of the transformation to presidential car.
 The conversion from the private Car pool to presidential Car was accomplished in three steps – at the Pullman-Standard Buffalo Plant (3/5/1941 – S.O.
 651); at the Pullman Car Works (Chicago) (September 9, 1942 – attached to Report No. 34469) and at Calumet (12/8/1942 – Report No. 34469).
-In December 1942, after the refurbishment was completed, it weighed 268,520 pounds.
+In December 1942, after the refurbishment was completed, it weighed 268520 lb.